PitchapaSaelim/Have-A-Night-Day/INSTALL.md

 ## How to start the application and verify it is working
 1. **Clone** Have-A-Night-Day project to your machine. (*See how to clone the project above.*)
-2. Following the **setting up a virtual environment** above.
+2. Follows the **setting up a virtual environment** above.
-3. Following the **steps needed to configure the application for running** above.
+3. Follows the **steps needed to configure the application for running** above.
 4. Access to a command-line/terminal window.
     * Change directory to the directory that contain `Have-A-Night-Day` folder.
         ```